hashicorp/consul-template/README.md

 Also consider enabling `error_on_missing_key` when working with templates that will interact with Vault.
 By default, Consul Template uses Go's templating language.
-When accessing a struct field or map key that does not exist, it defaults to printing "<no value>".
+When accessing a struct field or map key that does not exist, it defaults to printing `<no value>`.
 This may not be the desired behavior, especially when working with passwords or other data.
 As such, it is recommended you set: